hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 ## Private Terraform Enterprise Architecture

-This document describes aspects of the architecture of Private Terraform Enterprise.
+This document describes aspects of the architecture of Private Terraform Enterprise Enterprise.

 ### Services

-These are the services used to run Private Terraform.
+These are the services used to run Private Terraform Enterprise.
 Each service contains a description of what actions it performs, a policy for restarts, impact of failing or degraded performance, and the service's dependencies.

 - [`atlas-frontend` and `atlas-worker`](https://github.com/hashicorp/terraform-enterprise-modules/blob/master/docs/services/atlas.md)
 - [`archivist`, `binstore`, `storagelocker`, and `logstream`](https://github.com/hashicorp/terraform-enterprise-modules/blob/master/docs/services/archivist.md)